aler9/dctk/README.md

 Search files and directories by name in a given hub.

 Flags:
   --help         Show context-sensitive help (also try
                  --help-long and --help-man).
   --hub=HUB      The url of a hub, ie nmdc://hubip:411 --nick=NICK    The nickname to use
   --pwd=PWD      The password to use
   --passive      Turn on passive mode (ports are not required
                  anymore)
   --tcp=3009     The TCP port to use
   --udp=3009     The UDP port to use
   --tls=3010     The TCP-TLS port to use
+  --share=SHARE  An (optional) folder to share.
+Some hubs
+                 require a minimum share

 Args:
   <query>  Search query